chark/scriptable-events/Packages/com.chark.scriptable-events/Documentation~/README.md

 }
 ```

-Alternatively, you can directly reference the event asset in your code and call the `SimpleScriptableEvent.Raise` method.
-This provides better traceability but is as flexible as the [Unity Event] approach:
+Alternatively, the event asset can be directly referenced and the `SimpleScriptableEvent.Raise` method can be called to trigger it.
+This provides better traceability but is less flexible than the [Unity Event] approach:
 ```cs
 using ScriptableEvents.Events;
 using UnityEngine;